bandirevanth/bandirevanth/README.md

 </table>
 </div>

-⚠  Please read [NOTICE](https://github.com/bandirevanth/bandirevanth/blob/main/NOTICE) - This applies to all my licensed repositories (important)
+⚠  Please read [NOTICE](https://github.com/bandirevanth/bandirevanth/blob/main/NOTICE) - This applies to all my licensed repositories
+**IMPORTANT**: Please note that I do not have a LinkedIn account yet due to age restrictions.
+Any other accounts with my name belong to different individuals, not me.

 ## ⚡ Achievements 🔥